katewhee/networking-course/_labs/http-server.md

 - The default folder must be `.`.

+- When the delay option is set, your server must wait 5 second after receiving an HTTP request before sending a response.

 - Your server must be able to *parse all request types* (`POST`, `PUT`, etc.); however, you only need to service `GET` requests.
 If a request type other than `GET` is received, you must return a `405 Method Not Allowed` response.

 - Your server must parse *all* HTTP headers in a request.